unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 MVUX also generates code which serves the `FeedView` with helper methods and commands to enable easy refreshing of data, as well as propagating data-update messages back to the model.

+> [!TIP]
+> The `FeedView` provides support for additional feed states, such as when the service returned no records, failed, and more.
+> Checkout its `Template`-suffixed properties.